(June 25) – The Pennsylvania House of Representatives voted unanimously Thursday to adopt a resolution

 At Letterman, thousands of wounded Confederate and Union troops were gathered from area homes, barns,

-churches and other buildings throughout the area and provided the best care available at the time.
+churches and other buildings throughout the area (including the nearby Daniel Lady Farm) and provided the best care available at the time.
 The massive tent hospital named for Dr. Jonathan Letterman, medical Director of the Army of the Potomac, was the first to consolidate care for wounded and dying of both sides following a battle.

 The resolution was sponsored by Rep. Dan Moul, R-Adams, and co-sponsored by Rep. Harry Readshaw, D- Allegheny.